cmse822/cmse822.github.io/assignments/pca9.md

-# Pre-class Assignment 9, due 10/4
+# Pre-class Assignment 9, due 10/8

 ## Reading

-Read Chapters 5, 6, and 7 of [Parallel Programming in MPI and OpenMP](https://cmse-courses.slack.com/files/UC9P697JS/FCG8WB42Z/eijkhoutparcomp.pdf).
+Read Sections 3.6 through 3.14 of [Parallel Programming for Science and Engineering](../assets/EijkhoutParallelProgramming.pdf).

 ## Review

-1. Write up a list of the key points from the reading.
-2. What questions do you have about the subject material covered in the reading?
+1. In the `#questions` channel of the course Slack, post at least one question about the reading.
+If someone has already posted your question, you may instead "upvote" that question by reacting to it with a "thumbs up" or other appropriate reaction emoji.

 ## Exercises

-Exercises 5.1, 5.5.
+Complete the following review questions in Section 3.15 of [PPSE](../assets/EijkhoutParallelProgramming.pdf).

+1. Exercise 3.29
+2. Exercise 3.30
+3. Exercise 3.31
+4. Exercise 3.32
+5. Exercise 3.33

 ## What to turn-in